TheAirship/LoggrJack/README.md

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -x country -d "United States,Canada"`

+Finally, you can filter or exclude a specific domain if you have multiple domains in your logs.
+As an example, to only show domains other than bar.com:

+`$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -x domain -d "bar.com"`

 NOTE: You cannot pass both the -f and -x parameters in the same command.

 ### IP Dump

 To dump a list of all unique IP addresses found in the log file, use the -i parameter.
-Increased verbosity will provide geolocation info for each IP address.
+Increased verbosity (-v or -vv) will add geolocation info to each IP address.

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -i`